productinfo/scripting-in-swift/README.md

 A Shell Script is perhaps the most popular command-line scripting language, particularly in the mobile development world.
 To test the viability of scripting in Swift, we'll write our markdown converter first as a Shell Script and then compose a Swift version.
 We'll then do a quick comparison of the pros and cons of each script.

+The code used in this blog post can be found on [GitHub](https://github.com/shinobicontrols/scripting-in-swift).

 ## The Shell Script

 ```sh